 To add a little interest, I created 45 degree, stop-chamfers around all framed openings in the door on both sides.

 The side of the door that faces out was planned with a stained glass mosaic depicting a cormorant perched on a piling in the surf, a common sight on the Oregon coast.
-Emily’s Mom, Sheila, crafted the mosaic and glued it down to a 1/4 inch thick masonite panel sized to fit the door frame.
+The hand crafted mosaic was created by Emily’s Mom, Sheila, and was glued down to a 1/4 inch thick masonite panel sized to fit the door frame.

 My plan called for the stained glass mosaic to be recessed 1/4 inch in from the front surface of the door frame and “picture-framed” with thin, beveled pieces of fir.
 Then backing up the mosaic, and on the back side of the door, I cut and planed thin but solid fir panels to make it appear as a six-panel wood door on the reverse side.